Leader of the Opposition in Rajya Sabha: History

 In December 1969, the Congress Party (O) was recognised as the main opposition party in the parliament while its leader, Shyam Nandan Mishra plays the role of opposition leader.
 M. S. Gurupadaswamy was later elected the leader of opposition in the Rajya Sabha after Shyam Nandan Prasad Mishra completed his tenure.
 However, Gurupadaswamy's appointment was declared with no formal announcement.

 Role and responsibilities

 The Leader of Opposition (LoP) looks at government policies formulated for the rights of minorities and demands debate and criticises the government if ruling party tries to avoid debates on such policy.
 LoP also debates on the country's foreign relations and trade when it poses security threats on the national security.

 Privileges and salary

-Opposition leaders plays a significant role in government policies and their implementation by the ruling party.
-Sometimes, opposition leaders questions government about the country's national security and development.
+Opposition leaders play a significant role in government policies and their implementation by the ruling party.
+Sometimes, opposition leaders question government about the country's national security and development.
 After the constitution of India created a separate law on 1 November 1977 for opposition leaders, the salary was extended.